AyaMorisawa/Disskey/src/misskey.ts-README.md

 misskey.ts
 ====

-misskey.ts is a Misskey library for Node.js, written in TypeScript.
+misskey.ts is a Misskey library for Node.js, written in TypeScript, developed for Disskey.

 ## Usage
 ```ts